Student Use of Personal Electronic Devices

 - How will this policy be enforced?

-- How can students and parents provide feedback on the new policy?
+- How can students and parents provide feedback on the updated policy?

 What does the updated Student Use of Cell Phones and Personal Electronic Devices Policy Mean?